RevvSpark Client Terms & Legal Policies

 If you don’t pay for it, we won’t be delivering it.

 We retain the copyright and can share our work in our portfolio.

-Supplier agrees that any and all deliverables, plans, specifications, documentation, and other materials delivered to Client under the Proposal, excluding all development ideas, concepts, know-how, techniques, inventions, or discoveries developed by Supplier, are and shall be the property of Client, upon final payment for the work.
+Supplier agrees that any and all deliverables, plans, specifications, documentation, and other materials delivered to Client under the Proposal, excluding all development ideas, concepts, know-how, techniques, inventions, or discoveries developed by Supplier, are and shall become the property of Client, upon final payment for the work.

 Supplier’s original Intellectual Property, including templates, worksheets, guides, walkthroughs, diagrams, inventions, videos, training, and frameworks outside of Client deliverables are and shall be the property of Supplier.

 We are available weekdays (excluding holidays) during normal working hours, Pacific Time.

 Don’t expect an answer outside of those hours except in emergency.

 We communicate via email – if you require communication via a different platform, this is an extra cost.

 Our work hours are 8a-5p Pacific Time, M-F (not including company holidays).
 After-hours requests and communications will be responded to the next business day.
 Communications during business hours will be responded to within 24 hours.
 We are available via email for all requests.

 We will do our best to respond to emergencies outside of our normal business hours.